Shareholder Fights: The Power of the Courts to Resolve

 Lawsuit(s)by the Appointment of a Receiver, Fiscal Agent, and Professional Director(s)

-Shareholders Rights; The Power of the Courts to Govern Corporations When in Turmoil
+Shareholders’ Rights: The Power of the Courts to Govern Corporations When in Turmoil

-The term “fair value” is applied by the Court to determine the economic worth of stock shares in a forced buyout.
-The term fair value is a technique used to place value when it appears that the value of the shares is different from the “fair market value” of the shares.
-It is important to note the difference between these two similar sounding terms.
-In establishing fair value as a proper value, courts will examine what a neutral buyer would be willing to pay to purchase a minority interest of shares in a closely-held corporation.
+Another common remedy available to the Court is ordering a buyout of a shareholder’s interest in the company by another shareholder.
+Here, the Court will order the majority shareholder to buy out the minority shareholder, requiring the minority shareholder to pay “fair value” for the shares.
+The term “fair value” means establishing the economic worth of stock shares in a forced buyout.
+Fair value is used when it appears that the “fair market value” of the shares is not a fair and reasonable price.
+It is important to note the difference between these two similar-sounding terms.
+In establishing fair value as the proper value, courts will examine what a neutral buyer would be willing to pay for a minority interest in the shares of a closely held corporation.

 NJ COURTS: PROTECTORS OF SHAREHOLDERS DURING TIMES OF CONTROVERSY